Psychiatry in Action lab

 What is mental effort?

 Mental effort is a widely used term but is poorly understood.
 Here's a talk I gave at CRCNS that summarises what we think about mental effort.
-Preprint can be found here or in our publication page.
+Paper can be found in What Is Mental Effort: A Clinical Perspective or in our publication page.

 Apathy and sedation in schizophrenia